Overview

 Awakening stage

-The awakening stage may start with a transition phase in which the therapist prepares the client to return fully conscious.
+The awakening stage may start with a transition phase in which the hypnotherapist prepares the client to return fully conscious.
 Awakening follows, during which the client is gradually brought out of the trance state, often through counting or other gentle cues.

 Post-therapy stage